Tsqurt/easyLLVM/README.md

 However, all above can be overridden by your configuration, you can specify which is your files to be built, and specify the output file name, and how to build them. easyLLVM will follow your configuration to build your project.

-Your global configuration is in `~/.easyLLVM/config.yaml`, you can modify it at your will.
+Your global configuration is in `~/.easyLLVM/config.yaml`, you can modify it at your will. `easyLLVM --reset-global-config` will reset it.
+However, it's not recommended to modify it, as it may cause unexpected behavior.

 For your project configuration, it is in your project directory, named `<your_project>.yaml`, you can modify it at your will.